rombrew/phobia/doc/TroubleShooting.md

 ill-conditioned.
 The observability conditions may not have been met.
 For example there was no speed maneuver during the moment of inertia probing.

-`PM_ERROR_INVALID_OPERATION` - Numerical instability inside PMC control code or deliberately invalid operation was requested.
+`PM_ERROR_NAN_OPERATION` - Numerical instability inside PMC control code or deliberately invalid operation was requested that could result in NaN.

 `PM_ERROR_SENSOR_HALL_FAULT` - Forbidden value of Hall code was detected or result of Hall self-adjustment shows an inadequacy of sensor measurements.